 By creating a partnership, your company knows exactly how to respond and what the process will be when a warranty case crops up.
 In addition, you can establish a level of trust and communication–which your client is sure to appreciate–that is difficult to replicate if you’re working with a different O&M for every claim.
 You may also be able to negotiate more favorable rates for O&M services, which can save both your client and your company money during the solar warranty process, if you have a preferred provider.

 4. Leverage Work Management & Automation Software to Process Warranties

-Warranty claims are complex–they may involve an O&M partner, long-term monitoring data from a solar inverter, and numerous communications between your staff and your client.
+Solar warranty claims are complex–they may involve an O&M partner, long-term monitoring data from a solar inverter, and numerous communications between your staff and your client.
 Keeping track of all of that without a unified platform can be difficult, which can lead to solar panel warranties being processed more slowly or even incorrectly.
 That’s where solar O&M software comes into play.

 Make Warranty Processing Easy

-To learn more about solar service O&M, check out these related articles or click below to access the Solar O&M Cheat Sheet.
+To learn more about solar energy O&M, check out these related articles or click below to access the Solar O&M Cheat Sheet.

 Solar warranties will vary by manufacturer and installer which is why it is important to do your research.
 Be sure to determine the guaranteed amount of energy, the term of your warranty period, and whether the company will repair or replace your panels.
 For example, performance warranties cover customers in the case where the power output of your panels experience a large decrease.
 A common practice in the solar energy industry is to guarantee that the panels will not lose more than 10%-20% of their power output capacity over the first 25 years.
 Another use case for panel warranties is equipment failure, whether the frame or glass, connectors, or cell connections are damaged or break altogether.

 What is the standard power output of a solar panel?

 The standard output of a solar panel varies but for residential use in 2022, most generally have power output ratings between 275 and 400 watts of DC power per module.